EPIC Palm Springs to Joshua Tree Day Trip Itinerary 2025

 As you return to Palm Springs, enjoy the shifting hues of the desert, capping off a full day of discovery and excitement.

-Essential Tips for Your Joshua Tree Visit
+Essential Tips for Your Palm Springs To Joshua Tree Day Trip

-Best Time to Visit Joshua Tree
+Best Time to Visit Joshua Tree From Palm Springs

 The best weather is experienced from March to May and October to November when average high temperatures hover around 85°F.